2019 Online Advertising vs Traditional Advertising Statistics.

-It’s finally happened.
-2016 was the year digital ad spend is higher than digital and it’s now it’s not even close.
+It finally happened.
+2016 was the year digital ad spend was higher than digital for the first time.
+Now, in 2019, it’s not even close.
 That’s especially amazing considering that in 2000 TV ad spend was 20x higher.
-TV ads had their first decline during a strong market (both digital and TV ads went down during the economic recessions of 2,000 and 2008.
+TV ads had their first decline during a strong market (both digital and TV ads went down during the economic recessions of 2000 and 2008).

 Once 52% inflation from 1999 to 2018 is factored in, TV ads have seen a 20 percent increase, while digital ads have increased an astounding 4,300 percent increase.